-Looking for marketing strategies proven to be the most effective for business growth?
-This article is designed to help you explore the best marketing tactics for any business situation—whether B2B or B2C!
-Below you'll find two routes—one for B2B and another for B2C businesses.
-Click the button below that matches your business situation to explore the best strategies to deploy for your business.
+Looking for growth marketing strategies proven to be the most effective for generating leads and driving business?
+This article is designed to help you explore the best marketing tactics for any business situation — whether B2B or B2C!
+Below you'll find two routes — one for B2B and another for B2C businesses.
+Click or scroll to learn about the strategies that match your business situation and explore the best approaches to deploy for your business's marketing plan.

-Each top 10 list is backed by data from a variety of sources, and has been updated with the latest evidence from market leaders, such as Forrester, HubSpot Research, Invesp, Statista, and MarketingProfs.com.
+Each top 10 list is backed by data from a variety of sources, and has been updated with the latest information from market leaders, such as Drift, Forrester, HubSpot Research, Invesp, Saasquatch, Statista, and MarketingProfs.com.

 Click to jump to section or scroll to read all

-We were curious about what business professionals thought about marketing.
+Curious about what business professionals think of different marketing strategies.
 We took a look at recent survey results and reports that compiled data on the topic, and created a list of 10 B2B marketing strategies commonly recognized as successful regardless of industry.
 Here’s what we found, in no particular order:

 A referral program is an umbrella term used to describe a systematic approach companies take to incentivize people to tell others about their products or services.
 Implementing specific affiliate programs, customer referral programs and partner programs within a marketing plan structure are meant to offer the instant credibility of existing customers to grow a customer base.
 “Referral programs” is often used synonymously with “referral marketing.”